Updated on

 Why does this matter?

-In theory, dividing the world into a larger number of regions could enhance the accuracy of pinpointing your ancestors’ origins.
+In theory, increasing the number of regions into which the world is divided could improve the accuracy of identifying the origins of your ancestors.

-Both 23andMe and AncestryDNA identified a trace of Southeast Asian ancestry in my lineage, with 23andMe doing so slightly more precisely.
-MyHeritage, however, failed to recognize this aspect of my heritage.
-I believe these discrepancies stem from the varying number of unique regions each company analyzes.
+Both 23andMe and AncestryDNA detected a trace of Southeast Asian ancestry in my lineage, with 23andMe being slightly more precise.
+MyHeritage, on the other hand, did not recognize this aspect of my heritage.
+I attribute these differences to the varying numbers of unique regions each company analyzes.

-This factor is probably less relevant if your ancestors all descend from ethnicities that are very well represented in DNA companies’ datasets – Western European, for example.
-But if you’re trying to trace your roots back to a less common and more specific ethnicity, such as a particular tribe in sub-Saharan Africa or South America, I’ll bet it makes a big difference.
+This detail might be less significant if your ancestors come from ethnicities that are well-represented in DNA databases—such as Western European.
+However, for those seeking to trace roots back to less common and more specific ethnicities, like a particular tribe in sub-Saharan Africa or South America, the number of regions analyzed can make a substantial difference.

 5) Volume of Sales Emails